-"Bullying", pursuant to G.L. c.
-71, § 370, means the repeated use by one or more students or by a member of a school staff including, but not limited to, an educator, administrator, school nurse, cafeteria worker, custodian, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional of a written, verbal or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:
+Bullying, as defined in M.G.L. c.
+71, § 37O, is the repeated use by one or more students or by a member of a school staff of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target/victim that:

-- 1. causes physical or emotional harm to the target or damage to the target's property; - 2. places the target in reasonable fear of harm to himself or herself or damage to the target's property; - 3. creates a hostile environment at school for the target; - 4. infringes on the rights of the target at school; or - 5. materially and substantially disrupts the education process or the orderly operation of a school.
-For the purposes of this section, bullying shall include cyber-bullying.
+- Causes physical or emotional harm to the target or damage to the target's property; - Places the target in reasonable fear of harm to himself or herself or of damage to his or her property; - Creates a hostile environment at school for the target: - o Infringes on the rights of the target at school: or - Materially and substantially disrupts the education process or the orderly operation of a school.